 Important!
-If you have the Fortify Plugin for Eclipse installed, after you upgrade your Fortify Applications and Tools from Fortify Audit Workbench, you must uninstall, and then reinstall the Fortify Plugin for Eclipse.
+If you have the OpenTextTM Fortify Plugin for Eclipse installed, after you upgrade Fortify Static Code Analyzer Applications and Tools from Fortify Audit Workbench, you must uninstall, and then reinstall the Fortify Plugin for Eclipse.

 Configuring Automatic Upgrades

 To configure upgrade checks at Fortify Audit Workbench startup: